JusteTheCoder/Sharp/readme.md

 ### Motivation

-In the past I've tried tons of different frameworks.
-For the longest time I used Knit ,however to me Knits service-controller architecture feels too restrictive.
-So I decided to create my own.
+I've experimented with a wide variety of frameworks in the past.
+I've used Knit for quite a long time, but its service-controller design feels too restrictive to me.
+I thus made the decision to design my own.

 ### Structure

-Unlike Knit, Sharp abstracts the networking functionality away from services and controllers leaving away a lifecycle object known as a singleton.
-Due to the internal structure of singletons they also permit cross-referencing between each other.
+Sharp, in contrast to Knit, isolates the networking logic away from services and controllers, leaving behind a singleton.
+Singletons are also able to reference one another cross-referentially because of their internal structure.

 ### Networking

-Sharp comes packed in with a powerful networking library called SharpNet, or just net.
-Net is a safe solution for networking offering an extensive middleware api.
+The net library from Sharp is a potent tool for networking.
+With its rich middleware api, Net is a secure and easy to use networking solution.

-Now I don't want to sound too ambitious, but I'm fairly confident that Net offers the most functionality out of all open-source networking libraries designed for Roblox development.
+As much as I don't want to seem excessively ambitious, I'm fairly confident that net provides the most networking functionality of all the open source networking libraries for Roblox.

 ## Installation